YKMadhav/ARGUS/README.md

 ---

-ARGUS is an AI-powered autonomous network defense system designed to detect, classify, and mitigate cyber threats in real time.
+ARGUS is an AI-powered autonomous network defense appliance that continuously monitors network traffic, detects malicious activity using machine learning, and automatically responds to threats in real time.

 ## Name